Pharmacy vs Nursing? Which career field is right for you?

 Nursing career paths have different educational requirements.
 An entrance exam such as the Test of Essential Academic Skills Exam (TEAS) is necessary for nursing program admittance.

 The test required for a nursing student depends on the school you plan to attend.
-You can start your career in nursing as a licensed practical nurse or a diploma-prepared registered nurse.
+You can start your career in nursing as a licensed vocational nurse, licensed practical nurse lpn, or a diploma-prepared registered nurse.
 Both get you started in clinical practice and can be obtained in as little as 12 months.

 Or you can obtain a two-year associate’s degree or a four-year bachelor’s degree to start working as a registered nurse.
 A master’s or doctoral degree is required for individuals who want to go on and work as nurse practitioners or advanced practice nurses.